 WATCH: Ann Bichel, 2013 Community Philanthropist of the Year, has raised more than $1.5 million through grants to support her local community.
 Ann shares her tips for success in this short video.

 WATCH a series of animated clips for advice on how to successfully raise funds via grants.
 The four clips cover: Planning your project; Developing a budget;Writing your application; and Implementing your project.

 3. Maintaining Momentum - working with change and planning ahead

 Ian McClelland, Founder, Birchip Cropping Group and Kerry Anderson, Projects Manager at Community Leadership Loddon Murray shared their insights and tactics to help community groups continue to build capacity by focusing on their spheres of influence.
-You can read a recap here or WATCH the recording of webinar 3.
+You can read a recap here.

 WATCH: The Cummins and District Enterprise Committee was established in 1997 following the closure of a number of local businesses.
 This CIRCLE video showcases how this organisation is the driving force behind Cummins maintaining its momentum and staying on track.
 Read more here.

 4. Building the Skilled Leadership Group - utilising local skills

 Andrew Huffer, drew on findings from FRRR’s recent environmental scan and with Katrina Baddeley, Executive Officer, Victorian Regional Community Leadership Programs (VRCLP), discussed how groups can implement lasting positive leadership outcomes.
 There is a recap of the webinar and the presentation is available to download.

 WATCH The Red Earth Community Leadership program: This video tells the story of how a rural community devastated by drought and two enormous floods created a tailored leadership program.
 They share the building blocks they used to create an effective local program.

 5. Governance, Compliance and Continuous Improvement - best practice for Community Foundations